f5devcentral/f5-azure-waf-community/README.md

 As traffic passes through the WAF, alerts are logged locally about possible violations.
 The amount of traffic that is flagged depends on the security blocking level you choose when you create the WAF.

 ### F5 WAF instance types and pricing tiers ###
-Before you secure web applications with an F5 WAF, you need a license from F5.

-You choose the license and corresponding Azure instance based on the number of cores and throughput you need.
+You choose the throughput and corresponding Azure instance based on the number of cores and throughput you need.
 The instances listed below are minimums; you can choose larger instances if you want.

 | Cores | Througput | Minimum Azure Instance |
 | --- | --- | --- |